Complete updated guide to visiting two of Lombok’s most epic waterfalls, Tiu Kelep & Sendang Gile in Senaru.

-When it comes to Lombok waterfalls, Sendang Gile and Tiu Kelep Waterfall are the two most popular and arguably most spectacular waterfalls on the island.
+When it comes to Lombok waterfalls, Sendang Gile and Tiu Kelep Waterfalls are the two most popular and most spectacular falls on the island.

 How to Get to Sendang Gile and Tiu Kelep Waterfall Lombok

 From Senggigi, it's a two-hour drive along the coast and into the ancient volcanic highlands.
 On the way, you'll pass traditional villages through some bumpy roads as you make your way up to the town of Senaru.